 - L. Do you agree that the Code should require the Financial Advice Provider to document and maintain its "ethical processes"?
-Yes - Larger organisations.
-M. Should the Financial Advice Provider be required to have a publicly available corporate code of ethics?
+This can only be done in general terms with plenty of situational examples as they occur.
+A databank of examples can be set up and kept upto-date to help with ethical dilemmas. - M. Should the Financial Advice Provider be required to have a publicly available corporate code of ethics?
 Are there particular situations where a corporate code of ethics should be or should not be required?
-That depends on the size of the organisation - Company with 10 or more advisers yes.
-One adviser - No. N. Should Financial Advice Providers also be subject to additional standards in respect of leadership and culture?
+Corporate ethics should be stated on corporate website and updated with the evolving nature of firm's business, products, services and client types. - N. Should Financial Advice Providers also be subject to additional standards in respect of leadership and culture?
 If so, how should these be framed?
-Yes, these should be part of your adviser group and insurance providers 0.
-Do you propose other additional standards of ethical behaviour that should apply to Financial Advice Providers?
-No, just training, case studies, best practice.
+Not necessary. - O. Do you propose other additional standards of ethical behaviour that should apply to Financial Advice Providers?
+Behave to the highest standards looking after your clients interests first at all times.